The U.S. federal poverty level is a measure of income the U.S. government uses to determine who is eligible for subsidies, programs, and benefits.

 - Medicaid and Children’s Health Insurance Program (CHIP): Provide health care coverage to low-income individuals.
 Covering 72.5 million Americans, they are the largest source of U.S. health coverage.

 - ACA-expanded Medicaid: Available to adults in households whose income is 133% of the poverty level.
 The program does not take into account how much a family has in assets.
 In states that didn't accept expanded Medicare coverage, the income requirement depends on the state.

 - ACA: Provides health insurance at subsidized rates for those making 400% or less of the poverty level.The savings on insurance premiums vary according to income and household size.

 - Head Start and Early Head Start: Provide educational, health, and well-being programs for young children in families earning below the poverty guidelines.
 The National School Lunch Program provides free lunches to children in families with incomes at or below 130% of the federal poverty level.
 Those who earn below 185% are eligible for a discounted lunch.

 - Temporary Assistance for Needy Families (TANF): Provides direct income assistance.
 The federal government funds it, but the states develop their own eligibility requirements.
 Most states use the federal poverty level when making the requirement.

 How the Poverty Guidelines Measure Eligibility

-In his Inaugural address, Johnson called for "The richest nation on earth" to win the war.
-He wanted to assist "...American families with incomes too small to even meet their basic needs."
-This War on Poverty created many of today's welfare programs.
-(Source: "Lyndon Johnson's War on Poverty," National Public Radio, January 8, 2004.
-"Inaugural Speech," Johnson Archives.)
+The federal poverty level originated with President Lyndon B. Johnson's War on Poverty initiative.
+It was one of the tools developed to measure and eradicate poverty.
+In his Inaugural address, Johnson called for "the richest nation on earth" to win the war.
+He wanted to assist "American families with incomes too small to even meet their basic needs."
+This War on Poverty created some of today's welfare programs.